-Chemical, Physical, and Radiological Description of Existing Waste conducted several visits to the waste generator sites to better understand the waste estimation process (Docket A-98-49, Items II-B3-75, II-B3-86, and II-B3-87).
+Chemical, Physical, and Radiological Description of Existing Waste

+Descriptions of the chemical, radiological, and physical components of the waste were thoroughly documented in 2004 CRA and supporting documents.
+This information was collected using similar methods as during the CCA and the process used is reasonable.
+EPA also conducted several visits to the waste generator sites to better understand the waste estimation process (Docket A-98-49, Items II-B3-75, II-B3-86, and II-B3-87).